Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for Georgia vs. Gonzaga
+2 Best College Basketball Bets and Player Props for Maryland vs. Grand Canyon

 - TV Channel: TNT